 "That's okay," she said.
 "Don't worry about it."

+I was horrified.
 I felt like I could have crawled in a mouse hole.
 When I told a friend about this, he put his hand over his eyes and said, "Oh, God."

 The old Chain of Rocks bridge, which in far north St. Louis, was closed down sometime in the '60s.
 We used to party on it in high school, hundreds, sometimes a thousand of us.
 These days it is a bike and walk-way from Illinois to Missouri.
 In between the end of the parties and the start of the bikes, it was known for one thing: two 19-year-old girls (who weren't twins, but just looked a lot like each other) who were murdered on it.

 They were, like their mother, less than five-feet-tall, and less than one-hundred pounds.
 Tiny little girls.
 I've worked out with weights that weigh more then they did.

 They had taken their visiting cousin, a teenage boy, to show him their poetry they had written on the bridge.
 I don't remember exactly what it was about, but I believe it was the sort of idealistic "We can all get along" poetry than teen-age girls sometimes write.

 While they were on it, four teen-age boys found the girls on the bridge, raped them, then threw them over the side.
 The drop to the Mississippi is about 70 feet.
 I have been on that bridge many times, and I wouldn't want to jump off of it.
 I'd live, because I could make it to the shore. . .but two tiny girls wouldn't be able to.

 Only one body was ever found.
 Their cousin was made to jump over the side, but he was able to swim to the shore.

 The police found all four boys rapidly.
 Like all criminals, they were stupid.
 One left his flashlight with his name on it on the bridge.
 All of those over the age of sixteen were convicted and given the death penalty; the 15-year-old got 30 years.